davorf/WinToolHAB/README.md

 ## Disclaimer

 **The application hasn't been thoroughly tested.
 Use at your own risk.
-I am not responsible for any damage that may arise from using this applicaton.**
+I am not responsible for any damage that may arise from using this application.**

 ## Prerequisites